Ssstlis/AudioAnalyze/docs/index.md

 - [JAudioTagger 2.2.3](https://github.com/Ssstlis/AudioAnalyze/releases/download/v1.0.0/jaudiotagger-2.2.3.jar)

 ### Logging
-You can configure logging with props file or using System.setProperty() depending on which implementation you import.<br>
+You can configure logging with props file or by using System.setProperty() depending on which implementation you import.<br>
 You can get Logger with this instruction:
 ````java
 org.slf4j.Logger loggername = org.slf4j.LoggerFactory.getLogger(SearchLib.class);